Understanding performance for mixed reality

 How to analyze your application

-There are many tools that allow you to understand the performance profile of your mixed reality application.
-These will enable you to find where and why you have bottlenecks, so you can address them.
+There are many tools that allow you to understand the performance profile and potential bottlenecks in your mixed reality application.

-Below are some common tools to gain deep profiling information for your application:
+Below are some common tools to help you gather deep profiling information for your application:

 - Intel Graphics Performance Analyzers